Computer Replacement Cycle

 Faculty/Staff in the College of Liberal Arts and Sciences and the School of the Arts:

 Faculty Support and development are the responsibility of Academic Affairs.
-Every faculty and staff member in the College of Liberal Arts and Sciences (LAS) and the School of the Arts (SotA) should have a computer for communications with students and colleagues, for use with the Moodle LMS, for research, and administrative tasks like advising and grading.
+Every faculty and staff member in the College of Liberal Arts and Sciences (LAS) and the School of the Arts (SotA) should have a computer for communications with students and colleagues, for use with Brightspace, for research, and administrative tasks like advising and grading.
 Faculty and staff in LAS and SotA will be provided with one reasonably current desktop PC to ensure basic connectivity and access.

 Each spring the Deans offices review Device Assignment and Tracking (DAT) information for their areas.
 DAT shows all computers, with out-of-warranty computers highlighted.
 Computers will be considered for replacement 5 years after their original purchase date.